manozdynamicdog/HeadlessOptimizely/README.md

 - Step 6. https://github.com/episerver/netcore-preview/blob/master/Quicksilver/EPiServer.Reference.Commerce.Site/Infrastructure/UsersInstaller.cs

   Because this is an empty setup that is why we don't have admin user configured in the database.
-For that we force and admin user creation via inclusion of above file in the code.
+For that we force an admin user creation via inclusion of above file in the code.
 Which will create an admin user with below credentials -

 - Step 7.
 Login with admin@example.com/Episerver123!

-And if you are here, You have an Headless Optimizely CMS configured successfully.
+And if you are here, You have an Headless Optimizely CMS configured successfully.  :)